KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 Also note the `-ac_name=RT1` argument.
 This is the blockchain ticker name we desire.
 For more information, refer to the [<b>ac_name</b>](../installations/asset-chain-parameters.html#ac-name) launch parameter.

-There are many additional parameters that you can explore later in the [Asset Chain Parameters](../installations/asset-chain-parameters.html) documentation.
+There are many additional parameters that you can explore later in the [Smart Chain Parameters](../installations/asset-chain-parameters.html) documentation.

 ##### Observe the Response